avuko/randori/README.md

 # randori: fend off multiple attackers

 See my [presentation](https://github.com/avuko/randori/tree/master/slides.pdf)
+or the video from [hack.lu 2017](https://www.youtube.com/watch?v=-i1cyxTa8AM)
-for background and possible next steps.
+for the background of this tool and possible next steps.

 ## Fully based on PAM (*P*wn *A*ll *M*alware)